theKashey/kashe/README.md

 ```

 ### fork
-- `fork(function: T):T` - create a copy of a selector, with overiden internal cache.
+- `fork(function: T):T` - create a copy of a selector, with overidden internal cache.
 `fork` has the same effect `inbox` has, but not adding a leading argument.
 First argument still expected to be an object, array, or a function.
 ```js
 const selector = (state) => ({state});